hcengineering/platform/README.md

 cd ./dev/
 docker-compose up -d --force-recreate # Will setup all containers

-# we a few seconds delay, to be sure elastic is up and running.
+# wait a few seconds delay, to be sure elastic is up and running.
 ./deploy/setup-es-attachment-pipeline.sh    # Setup elastic search plugin configuration.
 ```